marchdev-tk/mdcharts/doc/bar.chart.md

 * ### Max Value

   * `predefinedMaxValue` - predefined max value for the chart.
-  * `maxValueRoundingMap` - rounding map for the maxValue that is used by beautification function of Y axis labels.
+  * `roundingMap` - rounding map that is used by beautification function of Y axis labels.

 * ### Selection